sudosert/canvas/README.md

 - **Exclude**: Enter terms separated by commas to hide images containing ANY term
   - Example: `nsfw, blurry` hides images with "nsfw" OR "blurry"

+- **Orientation**: Toggle portrait, landscape, and square checkboxes to filter by aspect ratio

+### Collections

+1. **Create a Collection**: Apply filters to show desired images, then click "Create Collection" and enter a name
+2. **View a Collection**: Click on any collection in the left sidebar to load its images
+3. **Edit a Collection**: Right-click on a collection and select "Edit Name" to rename it
+4. **Delete a Collection**: Right-click on a collection and select "Delete"

 ### Viewing Images

 - Click any thumbnail to view it in the main viewer
 - Use mouse wheel + Ctrl to zoom in/out
 - Double-click or press F11 for fullscreen
 - Use left/right arrow keys to navigate
+- Click "Open Image" or "Open Folder" buttons to open the file location in your system file manager

 ### Slideshow